 Notwithstanding significant uncertainty, there are sectors of the economy that appear more likely to be negatively affected by a transition to a low carbon economy.
 We have generally avoided carbon intensive industries, such as cruise lines and airlines.
 With respect to investment in the energy sector and fossil fuel companies and utilities, Boston Trust Walden seeks to identify companies that contribute to more efficient energy production while minimizing overall environmental impacts.
-More specifically, as described in the Boston Trust Walden Policy on Coal and Other Fossil Fuel Investments, our portfolios avoid exposure to coal companies (the most carbon intensive fossil fuel) and oil sands (also among the highest carbon intensity sources).
+More specifically, as described in the Boston Trust Walden Policy on Coal and Other Fossil Fuel Investments, our portfolios avoid exposure to companies primarily engaged in coal (the most carbon intensive fossil fuel) or the development of oil sands (also among the highest carbon intensity sources).